Edward Sabine: Magnetic crusade

 The birthplace of Canadian astronomy was a simple log building held together with copper nails and brass fastenings.
-Non-magnetic materials were used to avoid the problem of "local attraction."
+Non-magnetic materials were used to avoid the problem of "local attraction".
 A second room was built to house a telescope, which was used to make accurate time readings based on the movement of the Sun and stars.
 The modern stone observatory was erected in 1855.

-In the early years, there was no way to take continuous readings: everything had to be done by hand.
+In the early years there was no way to take continuous readings: everything had to be done by hand.
 Thousands of painstaking observations were taken by the staff— sometimes as frequently as every five minutes.
 These observations were all carefully scrutinised by Sabine back in Britain.
 By 1846, photo-magnetographs had been developed by Francis Ronalds and Airy's associate Charles Brooke to continuously record the magnet's movements using the recent invention of photography.
 The new instruments were first installed at the Toronto Observatory in the later 1840s as well as at Kew and Greenwich.

-In 1852, Sabine recognized from the Toronto records that magnetic variations could be divided into a regular diurnal cycle and an irregular portion.
+In 1852, Sabine recognised from the Toronto records that magnetic variations could be divided into a regular diurnal cycle and an irregular portion.
 The irregularity correlated very closely with fluctuations in the number of sunspots, whose cyclic nature had been discovered in 1844 by the German amateur astronomer Heinrich Schwabe.
-Sabine was the first to recognize that solar disturbances affected the Earth's magnetic environment.
+Sabine was the first to recognise that solar disturbances affected the Earth's magnetic environment.
 On 6 April 1852, he announced that the Sun's 11-year sunspot cycle was "absolutely identical" to the Earth's 11-year geomagnetic cycle.

 The following year, Sabine also made a similar correlation with the Moon, establishing that that celestial body too had an influence on the Earth's magnetic field.
 He concluded that the Moon must have a significant magnetic field of its own to cause such an effect.
-But for once he was mistaken: the effect is actually the result of gravitational tides in the ionosphere.
+But for once he was mistaken; the effect is actually the result of gravitational tides in the ionosphere.

-Throughout the 1840s and 1850s, Sabine continued to superintend the operation of magnetic observatories throughout the British Empire.
-The result was Sabine's magnum opus: as complete a magnetic survey of the globe as was then humanly possible.
+Throughout the 1840s and 1850s Sabine continued to superintend the operation of magnetic observatories throughout the British Empire.
+The result was Sabine's magnum opus, as complete a magnetic survey of the globe as was then humanly possible.